 Moses lost his temper and did not obey God by speaking to the rock, instead striking it twice and breaking the intended allegory.
 For this sin Moses was corrected, for God is NOT a respecter of persons; therefore you elders and leaders take heed that Jesus Christ will indeed correct you for departing from him to lead the people to idolize men.

 20:9 And Moses took the rod from before the LORD, as he commanded him.
 20:10 And Moses and Aaron gathered the congregation together before the rock, and he said unto them, Hear now, ye rebels; must we fetch you water out of this rock?
 20:11 And Moses lifted up his hand, and with his rod he smote the rock twice: and the water came out abundantly, and the congregation drank, and their beasts also.

 The water came out to continue the allegory and to give drink to the people; but God corrected Moses.
 Indeed Jesus used this sin of Moses to teach us that no sinner who is not totally faithful to EVERY WORD of God may enter the spiritual Promised Land of eternal life.

-Jesus Christ forbade Moses to enter the promised land as an instruction to us that He will NOT wink at any self justified sin; and will NOT let any willful sinner into his Promised Land of eternity.
+Jesus Christ forbade Moses to enter the physical promised land as an instruction to us that He will NOT wink at any self justified sin; and will NOT let any sinner into his Promised Land of eternity.

 20:12 And the LORD spake unto Moses and Aaron, Because ye believed me not, to sanctify me in the eyes of the children of Israel, therefore ye shall not bring this congregation into the land which I have given them.